 |

-if the quotient of the finitely presented semigroup or monoid defined by the Congruence object c
+This function returns true if the quotient of the finitely presented semigroup or monoid defined by the Congruence object c is obviously infinite; false is returned if it is not.

 This function exists to make it simpler to call an IsObviouslyInfinite object a single time, and uses some information from the (possible incomplete) Congruence object to assist in this determination.